2 Bedroom Home in Billings - $219,000

 Luxurious Modern Farmhouse Re-Imagined with Industrial flare.
 Full wired Smart Home, Control the home with your smart phone/Tablet.
 Integrated…

-This amazing 1860 SQ/FT 3 bedroom, 4 bath home sets on 5 acres and has plenty of room for pets and chickens.
-The property is timbered and offe…
+This amazing 2024 SQ/FT 3 bedroom, 2 bath home sets on 5 acres and has plenty of room for pets and chickens.
+The property offers plenty of pri…

-Exquisite custom home with one of a kind location featuring amazing views of the Clarks Fork of the Yellowstone River & Beartooth Mountain…

-$51K Price Improvement on this Cozy, beautiful, log cabin with majestic Mountain views!
-Amazing location South of Red Lodge just past the Poin…
+Nestled in the Historic & Scenic rolling pine hills of Southeastern Montana, this 40 acre site has been graciously offered to its past gue…